zbochuan/zbochuan.github.io/source/_posts/巴别塔/码术苑/week1.md

   In a "Has a" relationship,  a class object has an object of another class to store its state or do its work.
 It "has-a" reference to that other object.

+## Designing a Class
+  1. Always try to keep data private
+  2. Creating an object may require different actions such as initialization
+  3. Break up calsses with many responsibilities

+##